An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Proposed Sequential Algorithm of Constructing EI-Optimal Design

-We would like to point out that the choice of candidate pool $\mathcal{C}$ would affect the efficiency of Algorithm 2.
-We suggest using grid as the candidate pool when the dimension of explanatory variables is small, and choosing the Sobol sequence \cite{67sobol} as the candidate pool when the explanatory variable dimension is large.
-The Sobol sequence is a space filling design that covers the experimental domain $\Omega$ well and is efficient when the dimension of the explanatory variable is high.
-To further improve the efficiency of the algorithm, a search strategy inspired by Stufken and Yang \cite{12yang} could be employed.
+When the experimental region $\Omega$ is continuous, a discretization would be needed to form the candidate pool $\mathcal{C}$.
+We would like to point out that the choice of candidate pool $\mathcal{C}$ would affect the efficiency of \textbf{Algorithm 2}, and the computational time increases dramatically as the candidate pool gets large.
+We suggest using grid as the candidate pool when the dimension of explanatory variables is small, and choosing the Sobol sequence (\citeO{67sobol}) as the candidate pool when the explanatory variable dimension is large.
+The Sobol sequence is a space-filling design that covers the experimental domain $\Omega$ well and is efficient when the dimension of the explanatory variable is high.
+To further improve the efficiency of the algorithm, a search strategy inspired by \citeI{12yang} could be employed.
 One can start with a more sparse Sobol sequence, and achieve the current best design using Algorithm 2.
 Then, we can further create denser and denser candidate pool in the neighborhood of the support points in the current best design until there is no further improvement under the EI-optimality criterion.